FREVA-CLINT/freva-deployment/README.md

 # Pre-Requisites
-The main work will be done by [ansible](https://docs.ansible.com/ansible/latest/index.html), hence some level of familiarity with ansible is advantagous.
+The main work will be done by [ansible](https://docs.ansible.com/ansible/latest/index.html), hence some level of familiarity with ansible is advantageous.
 Since we are using ansible we can use this deployment routine from a workstation computer (like a Mac-book).
-You do not need to run the depoyment on the machines where things get installed.
+You do not need to run the deployment on the machines where things get installed.
 The only requirement is that you have to setup ansible and you can establish ssh connections to the servers.
 ### Preparation on windows based system (without wsl).